 An affordable housing property may have additional subordinate debt owed to a multifamily lender or to a governmental entity.
 Subordinate debt owed to a governmental entity may be for the benefit of the property but may be conditioned on the property continuing to comply with specified use and occupancy restrictions.
 Failure to make all payments due on the subordinate debt or failure to comply with any use and occupancy restrictions may result in a default on the subordinate debt, resulting in a default on the mortgage loan in the pool.
-See "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Additional Mortgage Loans-Soft Financing Mortgage Loans" for a discussion of subordinate debt in affordable housing transactions.
+See "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans-Soft Financing Mortgage Loans."